SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Conclusion

 \section{Conclusion}

-In this work, we have presented a large-scale map of diffuse $3.3$-$\um$~PAH emission derived from early \spherex\ observations, together with a map of hydrogen recombination emission traced by \bralpha.
-Using our image-processing and map-making pipeline, we extract diffuse emission from calibrated spectral images and generate maps that show large-scale structures across the Galactic plane, demonstrating that PAH emission is bright and detectable throughout the disk, including in the anti-center direction.
-These maps show prominent PAH-bright shells surrounding diffuse ionized gas, which trace PDRs over large angular scales.
+In this work, we have presented large-scale maps of diffuse PAHs and ionized hydrogen emission constructed from early \spherex\ observations.
+The $3.3$-$\um$~map demonstrates that PAH emission is bright and detectable throughout the disk, and shows PAH-bright shells surrounding diffuse ionized gas, which trace PDRs over large angular scales.

-We find a very strong positive correlation between the $3.3$-$\um$~PAH intensity and the \planck\ dust radiance, confirming that the signal recovered is dominated by PAH emission on large scales.
-This correlation validates our map and demonstrates that the $3.3$-$\um$ emission broadly follows the distribution of interstellar dust.
-By combining the \spherex\ PAH maps with the \planck\ dust radiance, we construct a radiance-normalized PAH abundance map that isolates variations in PAH abundance from changes in the local radiation field.
-This provides a valuable dataset for studying the distribution of small dust grains across the Milky Way and allows a direct comparison between PAHs and hot ionized gas.
-Using this data product, we identify an anticorrelation between PAH abundance and ionized hydrogen traced by \bralpha, indicating systematic PAH depletion within ionized regions.
-The trend shown in \figref{fig:anticorrelation} indicates that PAH abundance decreases in environments of strong ionized emission.
-Because the $3.3$-$\um$~feature is most sensitive to small PAHs, this likely reflects size-dependent processing of the grain population, including the destruction of the smallest PAHs, as well as changes in their ionization state and excitation in harsh radiation environments.
+We find a strong positive correlation between the $3.3$-$\um$~PAH intensity and the \planck\ dust radiance, confirming that the signal recovered is dominated by PAH emission on large scales.
+We construct a radiance-normalized PAH abundance map that isolates variations in the abundance of small, neutral PAHs from changes in the local radiation field.
+Using this data product, we identify an anticorrelation between $3.3$-$\um$~PAH abundance and ionized hydrogen traced by \bralpha, indicating systematic PAH depletion within ionized regions.

-Overall, these results provide direct, Galactic-scale evidence that PAHs are depleted in areas dominated by diffuse ionized gas, while they emit in the surrounding PDRs.
-These findings extend previous studies of individual star-forming regions~\citep{Churchwell2007,Paradis2011} to the scale of the entire Galactic plane, and are consistent with recent extragalactic results~\citep{Sandstrom2010,Egorov2023,Egorov2025}.
-Our \spherex\ maps now demonstrate that this phenomenon is one of the dominant drivers of PAH abundance variations on Galactic scales throughout the Milky Way.
-More broadly, these early studies demonstrate the unique capabilities of \spherex\ for mapping diffuse Galactic emission.
-Its all-sky spectral coverage and sensitivity to near-infrared features allow \spherex\ to trace PAHs and ionized gas across the Galaxy.
-The resulting maps provide a valuable new dataset for studying interstellar dust, radiation environments, and large-scale ISM structure.
-These maps are especially useful for investigating phenomena on large angular scales that are difficult to probe with targeted or narrow-field observations.